Skip to main content

 Written by Jeffrey at ABConvert

 Reading analytics is a core part of performing A/B testing.
-In ABConvert, we have a dedicated analytics dashboard to report data to our user in real-time.
+In ABConvert, we have a dedicated analytics dashboard to report data to our users in real-time.

 In this article, we dive into how our analytics works and how to interpret your data